Louise Pound: Athlete

 Pound entered and won the Lincoln City Tennis Championship in 1890 and continued her tennis career competing against men for the University of Nebraska title in 1891 and 1892; winning both years.
 At 18 years old, Louise competed and won the Women's Western Tennis Championship in 1897.
 Pound was not only the first and only female in school history to earn a men's varsity letter, she was also rated the top player in the country while working on her doctorate at Heidelberg University.
 Very few times did Pound's tennis skills fall short.
 However, at the Ladies' Western Tennis Championship held in Chicago, Illinois, she was defeated playing a three-time U.S. Open singles champion, Juliette Atkinson.
 Louise not only played tennis but also showed interest in golf, winning the state golf championship in 1916.

 Pound was an all-around athlete showing interest in figure skating, earning a 100-mile cycling medal in 1906, introducing skiing to Lincoln as well as being captain of her school's basketball team.
 She played center in their first women's basketball game in 1898 and continued to be involved with basketball by managing the university women's basketball team.
-Pound is also the only woman in history to be inducted in the University of Nebraska Sports Hall of Fame, in 1955.
+Pound is also the first woman in history to be inducted into the University of Nebraska Sports Hall of Fame, in 1955.

 Pound continued her tennis journey by playing doubles with Carrie Neely, at the age of 43, and winning the 1915 Central Western and Western doubles championships.
 In 1926, at 54 years old, Pound won the Lincoln city championship, being the first women's state golf champion.

 Death

-Louise Pound died at a hospital in Lincoln on June 28, 1958 after suffering from coronary thrombosis.
+Louise Pound died at a hospital in Lincoln on June 28, 1958, after suffering from coronary thrombosis.
 She was buried at Wyuka Cemetery.